Tear gas: Prepare for what to do if you're exposed - Local News 8

 If it’s deployed, keep a level head, according to the Street Medic Guide, a document published by the Paper Revolution collective, which emerged from the Occupy Wall Street movement in early 2012.

+It recommends the same treatments for tear gas as for irritation stemming from exposure to capsaicin.

-The Street Medic Guide recommends using milk if the first option isn't available.
+The Street Medic Guide notes that milk can immediately relieve the burning sensation if the first option isn’t available.
 Another option is a mixture of water and sodium bicarbonate (baking soda).

 Baking soda is cheaper and easier to transport and store than refrigerated milk, and can be mixed with water wherever you are.